When you are in your doctor’s office, and your doctor is writing notes, your doctor may be thinking about all kinds of things.

 🌷 Use the Magic Words

-If you are unsure how to answer a question, try using the magic words.
+If you are unsure how to answer a question, many disability lawyers recommend to try using the magic words.
 The magic words are “When I am having severe symptoms….”
-How Roselyn Used the Magic Words
+Roselyn used the magic words when applying for paratransit: How Roselyn Used the Magic Words

 🌷 Be Yourself

 Act the way you act on a typical day.
 Dress the way you dress on a typical day.
 Talk the way you talk on a typical day.
-Don’t put on a good face and spend all your energy sitting up and talking and walking around the doctor’s office, and then go home and have a crash and spend the next week in bed.
 Let the doctor see what you are actually like.
-I love this article written by someone with CFS/ME and Lyme.
+Here’s a great article written by someone with CFS/ME and Lyme.
 Don’t Try to Look Good When You Feel Like Crap

 🌷 One Good Day is One Good Day